ua-2024q3-astr513/astr513/docs/ode1.md

 +++

+In later part of the lecture, we will try to solve this problem.
+But to derive and compare different numerical methods, let's first reduce the problem to something that has analytical solutions.
-In ordre to first compare numerical solution with analytical solutions, we can simplify the pendulum problem further by assuming small oscillations, where the angle $\theta$ is small enough that $\sin \theta \approx \theta$.
+Specifically, we can simplify the pendulum problem further by assuming small oscillations, where the angle $\theta$ is small enough that $\sin \theta \approx \theta$.
 This approximation linearizes the equation of motion, reducing the system to a simple harmonic oscillator.
 In this approximation, the equation of motion becomes:
 \begin{align}